Electives are offered on a periodic basis at the discretion of the Dean.

 Basics of Legal Writing 0 units; Required; Pass/No Pass

 This course provides a practical approach to the fundamentals of legal writing.
 Students will gain experience with the elements of analyzing and briefing legal issues, structuring legal argument, and the essentials of solid analytical and persuasive legal writing.
-Principles taught include reading for specific purposes, framing complex ideas, composing effective prose, and word-smithing.
-The curriculum includes a series of in-class writing assignments, a weekly writing exercise, and one final paper.
+Principles taught include reading for specific purposes, framing complex ideas, composing effective prose, and revising for clarity and persuasion.
+The curriculum includes a series of in-class writing assignments, weekly writing exercises, and one final paper.

 The class analyzes the legal structure and characteristics of various business organizations using the corporation as the basic model.
 Topics include the utilization of agents; the promotion of business; selection between the various forms available; the attributes of each and problems and issues in formation; the distribution of power and benefits within the organization; the limitations on conduct and the consequences of action or inaction imposed by the applicable duties of care, duties of loyalty and special fiduciary responsibilities emanating from federal law and state law (whether by statute, regulation or common law); the procedural requirements of litigation inter se; capital structure and financing; and the fundamental changes that may occur in the organization such as dissolution, sale of assets, mergers, as well as the rights and duties attendant thereto.